Save on pet insurance for your pet

 But what about our fur friends?

-Dog hay fever goes by a different name, 'Atopy'.
+Dog hay fever is synonymous with a condition that goes by a different name, 'atopy'.
 The classic symptoms include:

-Thickened, greasy skin: This is a complication of the obsessive licking and scratching
+Thickened, greasy skin is a complication of the obsessive licking and scratching

-With any itchy dog, it's important to rule out other causes first, before jumping to conclusions about atopy.
-Causes of itchiness include:
+With any itchy dog, it's important to rule out other causes first, before jumping to conclusions.
+Causes of itchiness can include:

 Atopy : Allergens may be inhaled or absorbed through the skin

 Parasites : Fleas, mange mites, lice, and ticks are all common causes of itchiness

 Yeast overgrowth : A heavy bloom of yeast on the skin's surface causes an intense itch (the doggie equivalent of athlete's foot)